ashkonf/HybridNaiveBayes/README.md

 ## Setup

 There's not much to it; just include the *nb.py* and *distributions.py* files in your project, and use away!
+There are no dependencies.

 ## Details